 Food service operations depend on their blast chillers as much as their walk-in freezers and refrigerators.
 If you rely on a blast chiller, you understand just how much it can increase your productivity and streamline operations.

 And, like all of the nourishment equipment used, it requires specific maintenance to function properly.
-Your blast chiller should be cleaned and sanitized on a daily basis.
-Abrasive, harsh cleaners should never be used on a blast chiller.
+Manufacturers recommend cleaning and sanitizing the blast chiller daily.
+However, avoid the use of abrasive and harsh cleaners.

 The air intake and exhaustion is also important.
 Make sure it’s well ventilated; otherwise the cooling components won’t function correctly.
 Dusting the air intake and exhaust also contributes to efficient operating.